oporpino/qwert/README.md

 ### Homebrew
 - Install `Homebrew` and some plugins

+## Customization
+We also made some custom mods to improve the usage of tools, but you can extend and change as you want.

+To save your customization you just need to save `.config/qwert` folder, and all your enviroment will be the same.
+We recomend to you save the `.config` in a private repository.

 # Dependencies
 The qwert needs `curl`, `oh-my-zsh` to works properly.
 Don`t worry, we will install it on QWERT instalation.